 Where to go from here?

-- If clipboard sharing and file sharing is not working, install VMWare tools on the guest system (Kali Linux).
+If clipboard sharing and file sharing are not working, install VMWare tools on the guest system (Kali Linux).

 Feel free to share your thoughts if you find this tutorial helpful.
 Do you prefer to install Kali Linux without using a VMware image ready to go?
 Let me know in the comments below.